iltempe/opendataprato/README.md

-# MapparePrato
+# OpenPrato
-Software tools for Openstreetmap Projects of my city Prato in tuscany
+Opendata for Prato citizens